 1. Walk Along the One Mile Jetty

 One of the must-do things in Carnarvon is walking along the historical One Mile Jetty.
 At least it was, until the jetty was significantly damaged from a cyclone in April 2021.
-There are plans under way to preserve the jetty, or at least the first part of it, with much of it likely beyond repair.
+There is a project underway to preserve the jetty, with parts of it deconstructed in 2022, following which it will be partially rebuilt.

 When the jetty was open, a popular dog-friendly activity was walking along it with your dog.
 For now though, everyone is restricted to looking through the fenced off entrance to the jetty, its length stretching far off into the distance.

 However, a visit to the remains of the jetty and the surrounding Heritage Precinct is not a complete loss.
 As well as a dog-friendly cafe (see below), there is an interpretive centre for the jetty (although not allowing dogs inside), some interesting old machinery outside and a mangrove boardwalk.